munirot/todo-app-demo/README.md

 npm install
 ```

-#### 3. Create a .env file in the backend directory and configure it:
+#### 3. Config your credential in the .env file of the backend directory:
 ```bash
 PORT=3004
 MONGO_URI=your_mongodb_uri